garriguv/likeable/README.md

 # likeable

-`likeable` will create a playlist based on your followings likes during the specified month.
+`likeable` will create a playlist based on your followings' likes during the specified month.

 ## Installation